spc11400/lane-merging-algorithms/README.md

 # lane-merging-algorithms
-Final project for Introduction to Intelligent Vehicles 2021 fall
+Final project for Introduction to Intelligent Vehicles 2021 fall.